Microscope Crew

 Phase Digital Microscopes

 Phase digital microscopes enable you to observe specimens without having to stain them.
-You can study live or dead organisms in this kind of digital microscope.
+You can study live or dead organisms with this kind of digital microscope.
 They are either upright or inverted.

 Inverted Digital Microscope

-As the name says, these ate inverted digital microscopes that have their objective lenses beneath the stage, and the light source is present on the top along with the condenser.
+As the name says, these are inverted digital microscopes that have their objective lenses beneath the stage, and the light source is present on the top along with the condenser.

 Handheld Digital Microscope